RequestNetwork/web-components/packages/add-stakeholder/README.md

 ## Introduction

-This package provides the Request Network Add Stakeholder html module.
+This package provides the Request Network Add Stakeholder html module, which allows builders to provide the Request Finance Add Stakeholder feature to existing web pages / applications.

-It exports a native [Svelte](https://svelte.dev/) component and as a [Web Components](https://opensource.com/article/21/7/web-components), which allows for integration into any web page or application.
+It exports a native [Svelte](https://svelte.dev/) component as well as a [Web Component](https://opensource.com/article/21/7/web-components) allowing for integration into any web page / application, regardless of implementation.

 ## Installation